 I have had all of these blood tests and share what to expect from the test results in the sections below.

 What to Expect from CBC Results

 A complete blood count looks at the number, types, and size of cells in the blood.
-Your blood consists of red blood cells (RBC) which carry oxygen to all cells of the body.
+Your blood consists of red blood cells (RBC) that carry oxygen to all cells of the body.
 White blood cells (WBC) help to fight infection in the body.
-Platelets help the blood to clot.
-Hemoglobin is also measured because it is a protein which carries oxygen around the body.
+Platelets help the blood clot.
+Hemoglobin is also measured because it is a protein that carries oxygen around the body.

 A copy of CBC results is necessary for the diagnosis of infection, anemia, and bleeding or clotting problems.
 It is also very helpful in explaining tiredness or weakness and showing the body's response to toxic substances and response to treatment.

 How to Read Blood Work Results